Stay with us

 New Lavvu Deluxe

-Brand new deluxe lavvus are due to be ready for guests in autumn 2022.
-These lavvus differ from the standard tents as they have been specially designed exclusively for Sápmi Nature Camp.
-Drawing on Scandinavian design and Sápmi culture these lavvus off the comforts of a hotel room with the charm and special feeling of staying in a lavvu.
+Brand new deluxe lavvus are ready for guests from Oct 2022.
+These lavvus differ from the standard tents as they have been designed exclusively for Sápmi Nature Camp.
+The Lavvu sits atop a significantly upgraded base with timber walls up 2 meters providing extra warmth and a lovely feeling from both the outside and inside.
+Drawing on Scandinavian design and Sápmi culture these lavvus offer the comforts of a hotel room with the charm and special feeling of staying in a lavvu.
 Equipped with ensuite toilets, automatic wood heaters and battery power these new lavvus are sure to keep you comfortable whilst out in the heart of nature.

 The food and the meals are prepared and served by us at the camp in the beautiful communal dining room.
 Guests are welcome to be involved in the preparation of food.
 Ingredients and meals are based on the Sami cuisine where fish, reindeer and moose supplemented by berries and herbs from the area.
 Most of the meat and fish has been provided by our own family.

-A beautiful sauna cabin overlooking the lake can be rented during your stay at the camp.
-As well as enjoying time in the heat inside; you can also enjoy some local snacks and drinks served to you by your hosts as part of the experience.
+Sauna, or bastu in Swedish, is part of the way of life in the Arctic.
+It used to be a necessity, now it is a rich part of the culture and a great way to relax.
+A beautiful sauna cabin overlooking the lake in included in the deluxe Lavvu stay and can be rented during your stay at the camp in a standard Lavvu.
+As well as enjoying time in the heat inside; you can also enjoy some local snacks and drinks served as part of the experience.

 What is the cost of a stay?

 It varies a little over the year.
-Prices start from 3990 sek/person/night in a shared double room.
-A stay is always hosted and price includes accommodation, meals and rental of winter equipment such as warm winter clothes, ski and snowshoes.
-Read more about what activities are included.
+Prices start from 2500 sek/person/night in a shared standard Lavvu.
+A stay is always hosted and price includes accommodation, meals and rental of winter equipment such as warm winter clothes, skis and snowshoes.
+Read more about what activities are included

 Some of my fantastic guests have made their reviews, thank you so much for taking your precious time to do it!
 I am delighted to read how much you have enjoyed your stay here.
 And if I could review you as guests – you are all beyond excellence and I am sure that I have the best guests, and together with you, I have the best job in the world!